 Pre-Requisite Course Work

-for medicine MUST include the following courses.
+Prequisites for application to medical schools MUST include the following courses as minimum requirements.
 Be aware that many of these courses require that you have had college level algebra (Math 113), and other prerequisites.

-- One year of inorganic chemistry with lab (Chem 150 and lab; Chem 151 and lab)
+- One year of General Chemistry with lab (Chem 150 and lab; Chem 151 and lab)

-- One year of basic physics with lab (Phys 201 and lab, Phys 202 and lab OR Phys 217 and lab and Phys 218 and lab) Most medical schools do not require calculus-based physics, and the MCAT exam is not calculus-based physics.
+- One year of Physics with lab (Phys 201 and lab, Phys 202 and lab OR Phys 217 and lab and Phys 218 and lab) Most medical schools do not require calculus-based physics, and the MCAT exam is not calculus-based physics.

-- A number of schools also require coursework in calculus or college-level math, behavioral science (psychology), the humanities (especially English composition), and computers.
-Some more competitive schools require advanced-level science courses such as biochemistry, genetics, and cell and molecular biology, especially for students who meet basic requirements through high school advanced placement credits.
+- A number of schools also recommend coursework in calculus or college-level math, behavioral science (psychology), the humanities (especially English composition), and computers.

-- A baccalaureate degree (120 hours total; 45 hours of upper division work; general education requirements; requirements for major and/or minor).
+- A baccalaureate degree or the equivalent in college credit hours (120 hours total; 45 hours of upper division work; general education requirements; requirements for major and/or minor).

 - Medical College Aptitude Test (MCAT)